James Levine

 James Lawrence Levine (/lᵻˈvaɪn/ liv-EYEN; June 23, 1943 – March 9, 2021) was an American conductor and pianist.
-He was music director of the Metropolitan Opera from 1976 to 2016.
-He was terminated from all his positions and affiliations with the Met on March 12, 2018, over sexual misconduct allegations, which he denied.
+He was music director of the Metropolitan Opera from 1976 to 2016, and wielded the baton for 2577 Met performances.
+At the end of his career, his reputation was tarnished by allegations of sexual misconduct.
+Levine denied the claims, but the Met found them credible enough to fire him in 2018.

 Levine held leadership positions with the Ravinia Festival, the Munich Philharmonic, and the Boston Symphony Orchestra.
 In 1980 he started the Lindemann Young Artists Development Program, and trained singers, conductors, and musicians for professional careers.

 After taking an almost two-year health-related hiatus from conducting from 2011 to 2013, during which time he held artistic and administrative planning sessions at the Met, and led training of the Lindemann Young Artists, Levine retired as the Met's full-time Music Director following the 2015–16 season to become Music Director Emeritus.

 Early years and personal life

 Levine was born in Cincinnati, Ohio, to a musical Jewish family.
 His maternal grandfather was a composer and a cantor in a synagogue; his father, Lawrence, was a violinist who led dance bands under the name "Larry Lee" before entering his father's clothing business; and his mother, Helen Goldstein, was briefly an actress on Broadway, performing as "Helen Golden".

 Levine had a brother, Tom, who was two years younger, who followed him to New York City from Cincinnati in 1974, and with whom he was very close.
 He employed Tom as his business assistant, looking after his affairs, arranging his rehearsal schedules, fielding queries, scouting out places to live, meeting with accountants, and accompanying Levine on trips to Europe.
 Tom was also a painter.
 His younger sister, Janet, is a marriage counselor.

 Levine began to play the piano as a small child.
 On February 21, 1954, at age 10, he made his concert debut as soloist playing Felix Mendelssohn's Piano Concerto No. 2 at a youth concert of the Cincinnati Symphony Orchestra.
 He subsequently studied music with Walter Levin, first violinist in the LaSalle Quartet.
 In 1956 he took piano lessons with Rudolf Serkin at the Marlboro Music School in Vermont.
 The next year he began to study piano with Rosina Lhévinne at the Aspen Music School.

 Levine graduated from Walnut Hills High School, a magnet school in Cincinnati.
 He entered the Juilliard School of Music in New York City in 1961, and took courses in conducting with Jean Morel.
 He graduated from Juilliard in 1964, and joined the American Conductors project connected with the Baltimore Symphony Orchestra.

 Levine lived in The San Remo on Central Park West in New York City.